department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/use-cases/benefit-application-drafts-use-cases/README.md

 **Last updated:** November 6, 2024 - updated to reflect updates with form status tracking

 There are two different types of content that can be shown in the Benefit application and forms section of My VA:
-- Drafts
+- __Drafts__
-- Submitted forms (that are supported)
+- __Submitted forms (that are supported)__

 ## Overview of Drafts:

 - For all of these use cases, the user must be LOA3 (identity verified).
-All LOA3 users will see this section on My VA.
+All LOA3 (and LOA1) users will see this section on My VA.
-- [LOA1 users](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/my-va/use-cases/LOA1-use-cases) will not see this section on My VA.
-- This feature shows a card for any benefit applications that a user has started and saved but not yet submitted, or text stating that the user has no benefit application drafts.
+- This feature shows a card for any benefit applications that a user has started and saved but not yet submitted, or text stating that the user has no benefit applications or forms (if there are no tracked submitted forms as well).
   - Conditions in [Platform documentation](https://depo-platform-documentation.scrollhelp.site/developer-docs/va-forms-library-how-to-set-up-save-in-progress-si#VAFormsLibrary-HowtosetupSaveInProgress(SiP)-MyVAPage) for saving forms in progress and changes in User Profile code must be met in order for a form that is saved to show up in this section of My VA.
 - An 'accordion' component with information pertaining to tracking benefit application and form statuses is visible at the bottom of this section unless an error is preventing the display of forms.